 Smart industry 4.0 is getting smarter by the day and within the maintenance sector there are several innovations, such as Digital twins and Exoskeletons, that contribute to this.
 All these developments have the potential to transform the industry and optimise production processes.
 The integration of these technologies in smart industry can lead to higher efficiency, lower costs and personalised products.

-Speakers will tell you more about this during Maintenance NEXT 2023!
-Register now via this button:
+Speakers will tell you more about this during Maintenance NEXT 2025!
+Stay up to date about the expo via this button: